Brig. Gen. Norman Cota may have been the oldest soldier to set foot on Omaha Beach on D-Day. He was certainly the baddest.

 At West Point, Cota and Dwight Eisenhower became good friends playing football.
-Commissioned a lieutenant, Cota was promoted to major by war’s end.
+Commissioned a lieutenant, Cota earned a promotion to major by war’s end.

 On D-Day he was a 51-year-old brigadier general, assistant commander of the 29th division.
 He was also one of the highest ranking officers on Omaha Beach that day and possibly the oldest person.

 On Omaha Beach

 Cota had correctly warned his men of the terrible confusion they’d encounter that day.
 Troops landed in the wrong places and the German defenses were stronger than anticipated.
 The Allies couldn’t get a foothold on the beach under intense enemy fire and around obstacles and mines.